 • Confirm that you can now log in to your company

-Solution: Locate the company where is the correct data location
+Solution 7: Locate the company where the correct data is located

-When you try to open a company, right-clicking on the login prompt does not open the company because the data location is incorrect.
+When you try to open a Sage 50 company file, right-clicking on the login prompt does not open the company because the data location is incorrect.
 Find the correct company data location to open it.
 The steps to find are listed below:

-• Choose Browse from the list of previously opened companies and see the directory next to the name of the company’s
+• Choose Browse from the list of previously opened companies and see the directory next to the name of the company.

 • In the folder that opens, double-click on the Peachtree### file (where ### is the version number).

-• DATAPATH = Browse to the line reading (it’s a leftmost line with a semi-colon)
+• DATAPATH = Browse to the line reading (it’s the leftmost line with a semi-colon)

 • Ensure you have an ending \ at the end of the data path line